 Innovation Excellence Award

-The Innovation Excellence Award is awarded to health and social care professionals who have shown forward thinking in developing a new product or service.
+The Innovation Excellence Award is awarded to individuals who have shown forward thinking in developing a new product or service.

 Morven MacLean, Macmillan Volunteering Manager

 If you have any questions about Morven's work please email Macmillan Development Manager Tricia Daniel.

 Macmillan Consultant Colorectal Nurse, University Hospital Southampton NHS Foundation Trust.

 Dr Jane Winter has led the implementation of a Macmillan supported patient triggered follow up (PTFU) for colorectal cancer patients at University Hospital Southampton.

 From first concepts advocated by the National Cancer Survivorship Initiative she has grasped and developed the vision of PTFU, particularly in articulating to others how this could be used to enhance person-centred care and deliver a range of services at the most appropriate time and place, with the patient at the centre of the planning.

 Macmillan End of Life Care Lead, East Lancashire Hospitals Trust.